zaifastafa/zaifastafa/README.md

 - [HasanHaider1/D-Bargain](https://github.com/HasanHaider1/D-Bargain) - D-Bargain plugin to be built on multiple platforms.
 (6 months ago)
 - [shopware/platform](https://github.com/shopware/platform) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions (8 months ago)
 - [findologic/plugin-shopware-6](https://github.com/findologic/plugin-shopware-6) - Findologic plugin for Shopware 6 (11 months ago)
-- [shyim/shopware-docker](https://github.com/shyim/shopware-docker) - Easy to use Docker Installation for Shopware 5 and Shopware 6 (1 year ago)

 #### 🔭 Latest releases I've contributed to